INDICATIONS

 (carfilzomib)

-preferred regimens at 1st relapse include KYPROLIS® (carfilzomib) in the IMWG recommendations.1,*,†
+preferred regimens at first relapse include KYPROLIS® (carfilzomib) in the IMWG recommendations.6,*,†

 For patients at first relapse, after 1 previous line of therapy, IMWG recommends: